DMX Control

 Select PME1 (live)

-Select the Playback you want to control by DMX
+Select the Playback to be controlled by DMX

 dmx-playback-projectexplorer_zoom75

-Don't forget to activate the DMX Input for this Playback
+Don't forget to enable the DMX Input for this Playback

 dmx-playback-inspector_zoom85